t-karasova/grs-samples-python/product/tutorials/tutorial_import_products_gcs.md

  - **```error```**, if the operation failed.
  - **```result```**, if the operation was successful.

-You have imported valid product objects to the catalog.
+You have imported valid product objects into the catalog.

 Check the ```gcs_operation.metadata.success_count``` field to get the total number of the successfully imported products.

-The number of failures during the product import is returned in ```gcs_operation.metadata.failure_count``` field.
+The number of failures during the product import is returned to the ```gcs_operation.metadata.failure_count``` field.

 The operation is successful, and the operation object contains a **```result```** field.
-Check it printed out in a Terminal, it should be like following:
+Check it printed out in a Terminal.
+It should look like this:

 ```
 errors_config {